zzymyn/Git-Law/Marriage Act 1961.md

   (b)  the law of that place requires the consent of a person, other than a person whose consent is required under Part II, to the marriage of that party;

-  the marriage shall not be solemnised unless the chaplain is satisfied that consent to the marriage has been given by that person.
+  the marriage shall not be solemnised unless the authorised celebrant is satisfied that consent to the marriage has been given by that person.

  (2)  The requirement of subsection (1) is in addition to the requirements of Part II with respect to consents to the marriages of minors.

 ##### 77  Restriction on solemnisation of marriages under this Part

- (1)  A marriage shall not be solemnised in an overseas country under this Part unless the chaplain is satisfied:
+ (1)  A marriage shall not be solemnised in an overseas country under this Part unless the authorised celebrant is satisfied:

   (a)  that each of the parties to the intended marriage is an Australian citizen or a member of the Defence Force;